GoodRx Holdings Inc. (GDRX) and the Battle of Fundamentals vs. Technicals

 Morgan Stanley gave a rating of “Equal-Weight” to GDRX, setting the target price at $36 in the report published on November 18th of the previous year.

-During the last 5 trading sessions, GDRX fell by -6.69%, in comparison to the 20-day moving average, which settled at $48.04.
-In addition, GoodRx Holdings Inc. saw 0.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GDRX fell by -5.47%, in comparison to the 20-day moving average, which settled at $46.62.
+In addition, GoodRx Holdings Inc. saw -3.20% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GDRX